 Advertisement - Continue Reading Below

 Thirdly, Konami has worked hard to bring all the tactical maneuvers into the game for PES 2017.
-Under the setting "Advanced Instructions", you can assign the four D-pad buttons to two attacking and two defending strategies from a lengthy checklist.

 Those include Barcelona's Tika-Taka possession techniques and Jürgen Klopp's Gegenpressing in defence.